MaterializeInc/materialize/doc/user/content/ingest-data/postgres/postgres-debezium.md

     identifier: "pg-dbz"
 ---

-{{< tip >}}
+{{< warning >}}
-- **Recommended**.
-As alternative to using Kafka and Debezium, Materialize also provides native support for PostgreSQL.
-If possible, use Materialize's native support for PostgreSQL instead.
+You can use [Debezium](https://debezium.io/) to propagate Change Data Capture (CDC) data to Materialize from a PostgreSQL database, but we **strongly recommend** using the native [PostgreSQL](/sql/create-source/postgres/) source instead.
+{{</ warning >}}

-- {{< guided-tour-blurb-for-ingest-data >}}
+{{< guided-tour-blurb-for-ingest-data >}}
-{{< /tip >}}

-Change Data Capture (CDC) allows you to track and propagate changes in a Postgres database to downstream consumers based on its Write-Ahead Log (WAL).
+Change Data Capture (CDC) allows you to track and propagate changes in a PostgreSQL database to downstream consumers based on its Write-Ahead Log (WAL).

-This guide shows you how to use [Debezium](https://debezium.io/) and [Kafka](/sql/create-source/kafka/#using-debezium) to propagate CDC data from Postgres to Materialize.
+This guide shows you how to use [Debezium](https://debezium.io/) and [Kafka](/sql/create-source/kafka/#using-debezium) to propagate CDC data from PostgreSQL to Materialize.
+In this guide, we'll cover how to use Materialize to create and efficiently maintain real-time query results on top of CDC data using Kafka and Debezium.

+## Kafka + Debezium

+You can use [Debezium](https://debezium.io/) and the [Kafka source](/sql/create-source/kafka/#using-debezium) to propagate CDC data from PostgreSQL to Materialize in the unlikely event that using the[native PostgreSQL source](/sql/create-source/postgres/) is not an option.
 Debezium captures row-level changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database and publishes them as events to Kafka using Kafka Connect-compatible connectors.

-## A. Configure database
+### A. Configure database

 **Minimum requirements:** PostgreSQL 11+